chrishoina/oci-arch-ords-ha/notes.md

 ## 2 Database details

+I assume you have an ADB that is already up and running.
+And that you are the `ADMIN` user.

-Some select details about the Autonomous datbase used for this demonstration:
+Here are some select details about the Autonomous datbase used for this demonstration:

 | Field | Details |
 | ---- | --------------- |